 The South Florida Water Management District is developing a new model to simulate regional water movement in South Florida.
 This model, called the Regional Simulation Model (RSM), is a significant improvement over the currently used South Florida Water Management Model (SFWMM).
 Key advancements include more efficient computational algorithms, better spatial resolution using irregular triangular cells instead of a regular square grid mesh, more transparency to client users, and greater flexibility for further model development.
-There is currently no commercially available competing model that has all the features planned for the RSM, and this model should be ideally suited for regional simulation of water movement in the mixed urban and natural environment of South Florida.
-The object-oriented programming approach used in RSM makes it possible to simulate a wide variety of hydrologic, hydraulic, and water-resource systems processes and to impose the complex set of operational rules and conditions that are unique to water management in South Florida.
+There is currently no commercially available competing model that has all the features planned for the RSM, and this model should be ideally suited for regional simulation of water movement in the mixed agricultural, urban, and natural environment of South Florida.
+The object-oriented programming approach used in the RSM makes it possible to simulate a wide variety of hydrologic, hydraulic, and water-resource processes and to impose the complex set of operational rules and conditions that are unique to water management in South Florida.

 After reviewing the RSM model documentation and supporting references, several recommendations for further improvement of the RSM are made in this report.
-These recommendations point to several equations that need to be corrected in the model documentation, and possibly the model itself, some aspects of the model formulation that need to be reassessed, concerns regarding the applicability of the diffusion-wave model formulation in some parts of the water-management system (particularly in coastal areas), suggested improvements in the numerical solution technique, concerns about the formulation and validity of some hydrologic process modules, and concerns about the applicability of the RSM in South Florida and inclusion of the results of pending validation studies in the model documentation.
-As application of the model in South Florida develops more fully, it is anticipated that the efficiency of the numerical-solution algorithms will become a major issue, and further development of more robust solution methods will have a heightened priority.
+These recommendations point to several equations that need to be corrected in the model documentation, and possibly the model itself, some aspects of the model formulation that need to be reassessed, concerns regarding the applicability of the diffusion-wave model formulation in some parts of the water-management system (particularly in coastal areas and canals), suggested improvements in the numerical solution technique, concerns about the formulation and validity of some hydrologic process modules, and concerns about the applicability of the management simulation engine (MSE).
+There is a particularly urgent need to validate the RSM in South Florida and include results of pending validation studies in the model documentation.
+As application of the model in South Florida develops more fully, it is anticipated that efficiency of the numerical-solution algorithms will become a major issue giving development of more robust solution methods a heightened priority.